 Those who qualify for federally based aid may borrow money for school through the Federal Direct Loan program.
 Graduate students may borrow up to \$20,500 each academic year in Federal Direct Unsubsidized Stafford Loan funding (students in the PsyD program may borrow up to \$33,000 each academic year).
 Students must be enrolled at least half-time in order to be eligible to receive federal loan funding.
 The total amount of loan funding that a student is awarded and accepts will be divided evenly among the number of terms of enrollment throughout the academic year.
-The interest rate for the Unsubsidized Stafford Loan currently is fixed at 5.8411 percent, and a 1.06811 percent loan origination fee will be deducted from each disbursement.
-Interest accrues while the student is enrolled in school.
-If enrolled in an eligible program at least half-time, borrowers may defer payment of the principal and pay the interest only or they may defer payment and have the interest charges added to the principal balance (capitalized).
+Direct loan funds, minus the origination fee, are disbursed through the school at the beginning of each term.
+Interest accrues while the student is enrolled in school.11 If enrolled in an eligible program at least half-time, borrowers may defer payment of the principal and pay the interest only or they may defer payment and have the interest charges added to the principal balance (capitalized).
 Loan repayment begins six months after the student ceases to be enrolled at least half-time.

 Students in need of additional funding for tuition and/or living expenses may apply for a Federal Direct Graduate PLUS Loan or a private educational loan.
-The Graduate PLUS Loan currently has a fixed interest rate of 6.8411 percent and a loan origination fee of 4.27211 percent.
-This loan requires credit approval from the Department of Education and is generally available to students who do not have adverse credit.
+The Federal Direct Graduate PLUS Loan, minus the loan fee, is disbursed through the school at the beginning of each term.
+Interest accrues while the student is enrolled in school.11 This loan requires credit approval from the Department of Education and is generally available to students who do not have adverse credit.
 Private educational loans offered by financial institutions are available to students with good credit or with a creditworthy cosigner.
 Many private lenders offer loans with both variable and fixed interest rates.